mle0108/RenjieZhao.github.io/_pages/about.md

 </style>

 I am an Assistant Professor in Computer Science at Johns Hopkins University.
-I'm looking for
+I am looking for self-motivated students on research projects in wireless networking and mobile computing.
+Please check my past papers to get a general understanding of my research style.
+A new page of "Notes to the Prospective Students" will be release soon.

 My research interests are centered around wireless networking and mobile computing, with a particular focus on next-generation wireless network architectures (5G millimeter-wave, 6G joint communication and sensing, Internet of Things), novel radio hardware and software design (software-defined radio, wireless brain interfaces, low-power ultra-wide-band) and ubiquitous communication and sensing systems (smart homes, virtual/augmented reality, localization, ultra-reliable RFID for supply chains).